Gianlooca/alteramusica/README.md

 ### Gallery
 - Allowes the user to have (once again) a visual "mini safari" of the records and cassettes it's possible to find in this marketplace;
-- it's displayed with a fade-in effect, especially visible on small and medium screens;
 - in small screens, the images are displayed in single-item column; in larger screens, they show up paired.

 ##### Smartphone Version